Model-Free Learning of Safe yet Effective Controllers

 \section{Case Study}

-We implemented Algorithm~\ref{alg:main} on top of the \emph{CSRL}\cite{csrl2021} framework, which uses the \emph{Owl}\cite{owl} tool to translate a given LTL formula to an LDBA.
-We set the discount factor $\gamma=0.99$, safety reward $r_\psi=0.0001$, and the LTL reward $r_\varphi=0.01$.
+We implemented Algorithm~\ref{alg:main} on top of \emph{CSRL}~\cite{bozkurt2020a,bozkurt2021}.
+We set the discount factor $\gamma{=}0.99$, safety reward $r_\psi{=}0.0001$, and the LTL reward $r_\varphi{=}0.01$.
 In addition, we initialized the learning rate $\alpha$, safety threshold $\tau_\psi$, LTL threshold $\tau_\varphi$, and the parameter~$\upsilon$ for the LTL objective to $0.5$, and gradually decreased them to $0.05$.
 Similarly, we slowly decreased the exploration parameter $\epsilon$ from $0.5$ to $0.005$.
-The estimated values of the states are represented by the shades of blue (the darker, the higher~value).

-We conducted our numerical experiments on the $5\times6$ grid world shown in Fig.~\ref{fig:lexicographic_policy}.
-In this grid world, each cell represents a state associated with a label and a scalar reward.
+We conducted our numerical experiments on the $5\times6$ grid world shown in Fig.~\ref{fig:lexicographic_policy}, where each cell represents a state.
 The agent starts in the cell $(0,0)$ moves from one cell to one of its neighbors via four actions: \emph{up}, \emph{down}, \emph{right} and \emph{left}.
-When an action is taken, the agent moves in the intended direction w.p. $0.8$; and moves in the one of the directions orthogonal to the intended direction w.p. $0.2$ (i.e., $0.1$ for each).
-If the direction of the movement is blocked by an obstacle or the boundary of the grid, the agent stays in the same cell.
-Lastly, if the agent ends up with an absorbing state it cannot leave independently from the action~taken.
+When an action is taken, the agent moves in the intended direction w.p. $0.8$; and moves sideways w.p. $0.2$ ($0.1$ for each direction).
+If the direction is blocked by an obstacle or the boundary of the grid, the agent stays in the same cell.
+Lastly, if the agent moves into an absorbing state it cannot~leave.

 The safety specification is $\psi=\square \neg(d \wedge \bigcirc d)$, which means, in the context of this grid, the cell $(0,3)$ should not be visited consecutively.
 The LTL specification is $\varphi= \square \lozenge b \wedge \lozenge \square c$, which can be interpreted as the right part of the grid must be eventually reached and must not be left after some time steps, and the cell $(2,5)$ must be repeatedly visited.
-The formulas $\psi$ and $\varphi$ are translated to a 3-state safety automaton and LDBA respectively, which makes the total number of states in the constructed product MDP equal to $270$.
+Both formulas are translated to a 3-state automaton.
+All the rewards are zero except for the reward of the cell $(0,5)$, which is 1.